+The Department Chair Search Committee is constituted as follows.

-- One member from outside the Department appointed by the Dean of the College and serving as Chair of the Committee. - Four tenure-track faculty members of the Department elected by the faculty of the Department by secret ballot, with at least two of the four holding the rank of Professor. - One member of the administrative staff of the Department elected through secret ballot by that staff.
+- Four tenure-track faculty members of the Department elected by the faculty of the Department by secret ballot, with at least two of the four holding the rank of Professor. - A faculty member from outside the Department appointed by the Dean.